Arcus92/minecraft-web-viewer/README.md

 This project is still in the early stages of development.
 Many features are missing or incomplete.
 For example:
 - The tool supports multiple worlds.
 There is no world selection, but you can change the world by modifying the url: `#w=other_world`.
-- The viewer will always initialize with the world named `world`.
-Make sure you always have a world named `world` uploaded.
+- The viewer will always with the world named `world`.
+You can change the initial world in your HTML initialisation script: `MinecraftWebViewer.init({ world: 'new_world' });`
 - There is no error handling when a world could not be found.
 - The user can not change the viewing distance.
 This can cause performance issues on low-end devises.